Writing an Effective Questionnaire

 Introduction to the questionnaire

 When writing a questionnaire, it is vital to start with an introductory paragraph.
-It would be really strange if you just gave a list of questions to your respondents without any explanation or background, or indication what their purpose is.
+It would be really strange if you just gave a list of discussion questions to your respondents without any explanation or background, or indication what their purpose is.

 As such, make sure that the questionnaire has the following constituent parts: